 We were incorporated in Michigan in 1985.
 We became a Delaware corporation in October 2017.
 Our principal executive offices are located at 1820 E. Big Beaver Road, Troy, Michigan 48083.
-On April 3, 2017, we completed a recapitalization of our capital stock by filing a certificate of amendment to our articles of incorporation with the State of Michigan pursuant to which: (i) each share of our Class A voting common stock, or our old Class A shares, automatically converted into one share of new Class B voting common stock entitled to ten votes per share; and (ii) each share of our Class B non-voting common stock, or our old Class B shares, automatically converted into one share of new Class B shares, automatically converted into one share of new Class B shares, automatically converted into one share of new Class A voting common stock entitled to one vote per share, in each case, without any further action on the part of the holders thereof.
+On April 3, 2017, we completed a recapitalization of our capital stock by filing a certificate of amendment to our articles of incorporation with the State of Michigan pursuant to which: (i) each share of our Class A voting common stock, or our old Class A shares, automatically converted into one share of new Class B voting common stock entitled to ten votes per share; and (ii) each share of our Class B non-voting common stock, or our old Class B shares, automatically converted into one share of new Class A voting common stock entitled to one vote per share, in each case, without any further action on the part of the holders thereof.
 We refer to this transaction as our "Recapitalization."
 Our website address is www.altair.com.
-Information contained on our website is not incorporated by reference into this prospectus, and you should not consider any information contained on, or that can be accessed through, our website as part of this prospectus or in deciding whether to purchase shares of our Class A common stock.
+Information contained on our website is not incorporated by reference into this prospectus, and you should not consider any information contained on, or that can be accessed through, our website as part of this prospectus or in deciding whether to purchase shares of our Class A common stock